ErnestasSku/PythonSudokuSolver/README.md

-# PythonSudokuSolver
+# Python Sudoku Solver

 A simple program which solves a sudoku.

-TODO: make a gui
+This is only a base as I'm planing to add a gui for this project